NTHU-LSALAB/eGossip/README.md

 ### Implement function

+### eBPF Feature

+#### Fastbroadcast
+Using ebpf TC hook to implement a clone redirect with a resruion structure, allowing gossip to quickly replicate multiple copies by only sending a single packet to the Linux protocol stack.

+Attention !!
+In Linux network implementation, to avoid netlink or TC causing packet recursion too many times, which could lead to stack overflow, the XMIT_RESUION_LIMIT is set to 8.
+If Gossip needs to broadcast to more than 8 nodes, consider modifying the kernel source code.

 ##### Cluster node list sharing
 * Synchronize the list of cluster nodes through rumor propagation `NodeList` (Each node will eventually store a complete list of nodes that can be used in service registration discovery scenarios)
 ##### Cluster metadata information sharing